ondato/ondato-sdk-react-native/README.md

 ### iOS

-The Stripe React Native SDK requires Xcode 13.2.1 or later and is compatible with apps targeting iOS 13 or above.
+The Ondato React Native SDK requires Xcode 13.2.1 or later and is compatible with apps targeting iOS 13 or above.

 1. Add the following to your `Info.plist` file, this is required by `Ondato SDK` to work properly: